PLP-MERN-Stack-Development/deployment-and-devops-essentials-BrianKoge/CORS_FIX.md

 ## Problem

-The frontend is trying to connect to `http://localhost:5000` instead of the deployed backend, and the backend CORS is configured for `http://localhost:5173` instead of the production frontend URL.
+1. The frontend is trying to connect to `http://localhost:5000` instead of the deployed backend
+2. The backend CORS is configured for `http://localhost:5173` instead of the production frontend URL
+3. **Trailing slash mismatch**: If `CLIENT_URL` has a trailing slash (`https://socket-io-c0jd.onrender.com/`) but the origin doesn't, CORS will fail
+4. **502 Bad Gateway**: If the backend is crashing (often due to MongoDB connection failures), you'll see 502 errors

 ## Solution